consint/Pult-EQ/README.md

 ### General
 Knobs can be adjusted by dragging.
 If you hold Ctrl or Alt while dragging, the knob can be fine-tuned.
 If you press Shift while clicking on a knob, you can enter a value as text.

-### Interface
+### Header
 #### Bypass
 Bypass the Plugin.

 #### Settings
 The ‘ci‘ logo or the settings icon shows and closes the settings.

+### General controls

 #### In
 Adjusts the input gain.

 #### EQ
 The EQ can be switched off here, set to stereo mode or to mid and side mode.
-If “Mid” is selected, the mid signal can be processed.
-If “Side” is selected, the side signal can be processed.
+If “Mid” is selected, the mid signal can be edited.
+If “Side” is selected, the side signal can be edited.

 #### Drive
 Sets the level of saturation.
 At 0, the saturation is completely switched off.